Watch our virtual celebration of Choir & Organ‘s New Music series, as we launch our 2022 partnership with VOCES8.

-In every issue of Choir & Organ magazine, you’ll find a profile of the composer providing an insight into the new work.
-Here on the New Music web page you’ll find the score in PDF format ready to download to your printer.
+In Choir & Organ magazine, you’ll find a profile of the composer providing an insight into the new work.
+Here on the New Music web page you’ll find the score in PDF format ready to download and print.

 Scores are licensed for six months’ free use – you can print as many copies as you want – before the copyright reverts to the composer.
 After that date, copies must be ordered from the composer.

 New Music brings cutting-edge yet approachable scores direct to your desktop.
 We hope that you’ll be inspired to perform them as widely as possible.
 Why not download the latest score now?

 Rupert Gough performs Matthew Shorten’s Nebulae for solo organ, commissioned by Choir & Organ as part of our New Music partnership with the VOCES8 Foundation.
 Download the score below.